 “You alone are the Lord.
 You made the heavens, even the highest heavens, and all their starry host, the earth and all that is on it, the seas and all that is in them.
 You give life to everything, and the multitudes of heaven worship You.” -Nehemiah 9:6

 Our Visit.
-We visited Biscayne during May as part of a vacation to Southern Florida which included a trip to Everglades NP.
-We timed our visit around the 10AM – 1PM glass-bottomed boat tour.
-In addition to the tour, we spent about 1 hour in and around the Dante Fascell visitor’s center.
+We’ve visited Biscayne NP twice.
+Once during May as part of a vacation to Southern Florida which included a trip to Everglades NP and once during a trip to Miami in early March.
+For the first visit, we had young children and timed our visit around the 10AM – 1PM glass-bottomed boat tour.
+For the second trip with older children, we timed our visit around the 9AM – 12PM Jones Lagoon paddleboarding tour.
+In addition to the tour, we spent about 1 hour in and around the Dante Fascell visitors center.

 Our Weather.
-The weather was warm (mid 80s) and sunny with a slight breeze (wind is a significant factor in Biscayne).
+The weather in May was warm (mid 80s) and sunny with a slight breeze (wind is a significant factor in Biscayne).
+The weather for our February trip was a beautiful low 70s with ocean temps around 70 (chilly but tolerable without a wetsuit).

 Overall Impression.
 Biscayne is a beautiful area which contrasts significantly to the over-developed land around it.
-The waters are shallow (averaging only 8 feet in the bay), clear and full of life.
-However, Biscayne is an underwater park, and the way to see it best is underwater via snorkeling or scuba diving.
+The waters are shallow (averaging only 8 feet in the bay), clear, and full of life.
+However, Biscayne is primarily an underwater park, and the way to see it best is on the water in a boat or underwater via snorkeling or scuba diving.
 Anything less than this will leave you underwhelmed.

 Minimum Time Required.
 About 1 hour.
 This will allow you to see the Dante Fascell Visitors Center, explore a tiny bit of the Mangrove swamp which surrounds the area and gaze out upon Biscayne Bay.
 If this is all you do, you may get the stamp in your NP passport, but you will leave disappointed with the park because you’ve really missed it.

 A Longer Visit.
 One half day will allow you to take one of the boat tours offered by the park’s concessioner (read “costs money”).
-The concessioner offers a glass-bottomed boat tour, a snorkeling tour, a scuba tour (for those qualified) and taxi to and from the park’s keys for camping.
-All of these options will give you a better appreciation for Biscayne NP.
+The concessioner offers boat tours, snorkeling tours, kayaking/paddleboarding tours, and a taxi to and from the park’s keys for camping.
+These options change, and they tend to fill up well in advance, so check the Park webpage and concessioner links for current options and availability.
+Any of these options will give you a better appreciation for Biscayne NP.

 Weekends on Biscayne Bay will be full of local boaters, so go during the weekday if you want a more secluded experience.

-Take bug repellant and sunscreen; after all, this is Florida!
+Take a hat, bug repellant, and sunscreen; after all, this is Florida!
+We didn’t notice the bugs hardly at all in early March.

 Nearby Towns Homestead, Miami (Florida)